HoseaNganga/Angular-Movie-App/README.md

   - [Jest](https://jestjs.io/)- A delightful JavaScript Testing Framework with a focus on simplicity.
   - [TestBed](https://angular.dev/api/core/testing/TestBed)- Configures and initializes environment for unit testing and provides methods for creating components and services in unit tests.
   - [Github-Actions](https://github.com/features/actions)-  (CI/CD) platform that allows you to automate your   build, test, and deployment pipeline
-  - [Aws](https://aws.amazon.com/)- A comprehensive cloud computing platform offered by Amazon
-- State-management
+  - [Firebase Hosting](https://firebase.google.com/)-A fast and secure web hosting platform provided by Google for deploying web apps.

 ## 🚀 Features